centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-elastic-events.md

 ## Event format

-This stream connector will send event with the following format.
+This stream connector will send events with the following format.

 ### service_status event